 In Washington, students live in the Historic District of Capitol Hill steps from the U.S. Capitol, National Mall, and Federal buildings.
 The housing is near the metro red line trains at Union Station (Senate side), Orange/Blue/Silver line trains at Capitol South (House side), as well as Eastern Market.

-Starting in the Spring 2019, students will live in a townhouse on Capitol Hill.
-This residence, which is owned by Washington Internship Student Housing, will offer shared and private rooms to Brown in Washington students during their semester in DC.
-For more information about housing please contact us on: firstname.lastname@example.org.
+This residence, which is owned by Washington Internship Student Housing, will offer shared and private rooms to Brown in Washington students during their semester in D.C.
+For more information about housing, please contact us at [email protected].

-For the incoming spring 2019 cohort, tuition for the program is $27,160 (the same as full-time enrollment at Brown in Providence).
-Housing, food/meals, travel, books, and other personal expenses are estimated at $10,805 for the semester, though expenses may vary according to individual spending habits and other factors.
-Brown students eligible for financial aid (with few exceptions) may use their aid for the Brown in Washington, DC program.
-You can find a detailed cost breakdown here:
+For a semester, tuition for the program is the same as full-time enrollment at Brown in Providence.
+Housing, food/meals, travel, books, and other personal expenses are estimated at $11,000 for the semester, though expenses may vary according to individual spending habits and other factors.
+Brown students eligible for financial aid (with few exceptions) may use their aid for the Brown in Washington program.
+If you have questions about your financial aid eligibility, please contact [email protected].